ShaJaPas/math-lang/README.md

 ## Example

-Image we have these expression:
+Image we have following expression:
 ```rust
 540 - 28 * 14 ^ sin(42) * ctg(11) \ 2 + log(100, 3.5) % 1.2
 ```

-Let's evaluate these expression using REPL:
+Let's evaluate this expression using REPL:
 ```
 $ target/release/repl
 Calculator prompt.
 Expressions are line evaluated.